AndrewCRMartin/biocomp2/README.md

 A good place to start would be to try this out.

-1. Edit the file `install.sh` to replace the values of `html` and `cgi` with the locations where you need to install your HTML files and CGI scripts.
+1. Create a file called `config.sh` using one of the `config_xxxx.sh` files as a template.
+At Birkbeck, you should just need to do `cp config_bbk.sh config.sh`.
+The values of `html` and `cgi` are the locations where you need to install your HTML files and CGI scripts.

-2. Edit the file `cgi-biocomp2/config_demo.py` and change `cgiURL` to point to the path used to access a CGI script in a URL (something like `/cgi-bin/cgiwrap/ab123/` (where `ab123` is replaced by your username).
+2. Create a file called `cgi-biocomp2/config.py`.
+You can use `cgi-biocomp2/config_demo.py` as a template.
+Change `cgiURL` to point to the path used to access a CGI script in a URL (at Birkbeck, something like `/cgi-bin/cgiwrap/ab123/` (where `ab123` is replaced by your username).

 3. Run the install script by typing `./install.sh`